 Action Man M1 Garand - 1st issue top with elastic strap (note blue hue to silver as per GI Joe), bottom mid 1970s with plastic strap.
 Trigger guard often broken.
 A 30th Anniversary version also exists.

 Action Man Lebel Rifle as supplied with French Foreign Legion sets.
 1st issue had elastic, later issues plastic straps.
+Examples with plastic straps were issued with the Indian Brave Outfit.
 The Bayonet rod on the end is usually broken off as it's finely modeled.
 The bayonet for this is unique to this rifle.

 Action Man Lee Enfield Rifle - (Royal Engineers) two variations in plastics colouration: blue tinted top, charcoal bottom.

 c.1970 elastic strap straight barrel all way to stock (top) also with white strap for regimental outfits, early 1970s flared barrel where it meets stock (2nd), 1975 with plastic strap - either black or white (3rd), 1980s caramel colour plastic (4th).
 Tommy Gunn version was black plastic with brown paint applied (reverse of Action Man which was brown plastic with black paint).
 Check that bayonet hanger below barrel is not missing - many are.
 Came with Many British uniforms starting with the Grenadier Guard and Argyll & Sutherland Highlander (with white strap) and Parachute Regiment.

 Action Man white SLRs: